-Since acquiring the Red Mountain project, IDM has conducted a sampling program of select drill holes of unassayed core from drilling completed by Lac Minerals in 1993 and 1994.
-The objective of the historic drill programs at the time was to target high-grade gold, resulting in many areas of strong alteration and sulphide mineralization remaining unsampled.
+In 2014, IDM conducted a sampling program of select drill holes of un-assayed core from drilling completed by Lac Minerals in 1993 and 1994.
+The objective of the historic drill programs was to target high-grade gold, resulting in many areas of strong alteration and sulphide mineralization remaining unsampled.
 A total of 68 core samples were submitted, covering un-assayed intervals ranging from 1.0 to 18.2 meters from five holes.
 Individual samples were typically 1.0 to 1.5 meters in length.